NemoTheHero/Currency-Exercises/README.md

-This project uses JAVA 22 and runs with Spring Boot.
+This project uses JAVA 20 and runs with Spring Boot.

-Make sure to run maven install on the project to get all dependencies.
+Make sure to run "mvn clean install" on the project to get all dependencies.

 On run the project will create a H2 Database using a file on your computer.
 It should be located at